 Why Should I Learn a Second Language as a Nurse?

 Miscommunication in a healthcare setting can be life-threatening.
 Hearing and understanding a patient’s complaint is essential to reaching the correct diagnosis and providing the proper treatment.
-For this reason, in the 21st century it’s no longer acceptable just to have a translator on staff or on call in a medical facility.
+For this reason, in the 21st century, it’s no longer acceptable just to have a translator on staff or on call in a medical facility.
 Hospitals and clinics across the country are actively seeking and hiring bilingual nurses and other staff members.

 Since nurses are often involved in taking patient histories and entering the information into the computer system (especially in nursing informatics), it makes sense for healthcare organizations to employ bilingual nurses to perform this duty in areas where there is a significant population of non-English-speaking people.

-The Benefits of Being a Bilingual Nurse
+What are the Benefits of Being a Bilingual Nurse?